 Pre-insulated(PIDG) and uninsulated terminals are best crimped with a ratcheting type crimper as recommended in AC 43.13-1B Chapter 11, Para.
 178. The 3 chamber crimper below is TYCO 58433-3, an affordable field grade crimper for AMP PIDG splices and terminals.
 This crimper belongs in every A&P tool box and crimps terminals for 10- 22 awg wire.
 The "T" head dual chamber 59250 is a high cycle manufacturing grade crimper.

-As of 08SEP17 Hartzell Engine Technologies, parent of Sky-Tec, informed me of an inherited problem within Sky-Tec master solenoids shortly after acquisition.
+Hartzell Engine Technologies, parent of Sky-Tec, informed me of an inherited problem within Sky-Tec master solenoids shortly after acquisition.
 The contactor alloy corrodes and will not carry a load.
 Voltmeter will indicate correct voltage across with no current output.
 All solenoid production was permanently ceased.
 By SEP of 2018 Lamar purchased the Sky-Tec solenoid PMA's and product.
 According Jim Errington at LAMAR, Sky-Tec starter solenoids operate as designed and will continue being produced until original parts are depleted, then replaced with LAMAR models.
 The easiest way to tell the difference between Sky-Tec and LAMAR is the numbercoil posts with 10-32 threads.
 Sky-Tec solenoids have a single coil post and LAMAR two coil posts.